-8.1.2 Masking Type
+7.1.2 Masking Type

 Masking type is a method to change column data that is returned from queries.
 Specify the masking type in the function_type parameter.
+The following masking types can be specified and selected depending on the masking target data type.